squash and black bean chilli

 - 2 chicken breasts boneless and skinless.

-How to make mary berry squash and black bean chilli
+How to make squash and black bean chilli

 - Allow soaking for between 8-12 hours.
 Now Drain the beans after they have been soaked.
 Add chicken stock to the beans.
 Bring to boil and then reduce heat to simmer.